Adopt a Cocker Spaniel

 Three months ago, I adopted a seven-year-old male cocker spaniel named Tanner.
 He was a stray, so I know nothing about his background except that he is healthy, so I doubt he was a stray for very long.

 I crate him at night and when I leave the house.
-He cried a little the first couple of nights, but now he likes his crate.
-When I first introduced him to the crate, I put treats inside it, and I still do once in a while.
+He cried a little the first few nights, but now he loves his crate.
+When I first introduced him to the crate, I put treats inside, which I still do occasionally.
 I wanted his crate to be a happy place.

 I never use it for punishment.

 Also, when I first brought him home, he had frequent, runny stools.
-I fed him rice, chicken breast and little cottage cheese twice a day.
+I fed him rice, chicken breast and little cottage cheese twice daily.
 This seemed to help.
 I actually think that the watery stools may have been stress-related.

-He had been at the humane society for over three months, and he was neutered the day before I brought him home.
+He had been at the humane society for over three months and was neutered the day before I brought him home.
 Plus, a new home is a big adjustment.
-Gradually, I introduced a high-quality dog food into his diet - I use Iams lamb and rice.
-Now his stools are solid, and he has bowel movements twice a day.

 When I first brought him home, I made the mistake of introducing him to too many new people and dogs too quickly.
 I think this added to his stress.
 Looking back, I wish I had done it more gradually.